|

 Subcontractor provided

-forklifts and attachments.
+forklifts and attachments

-Process steps are performed in
+steps are performed in coordination with ES&H Manual Chapter 6140

-Manual Chapter 6140 Material Handling Equipment Program and ES&H Manual Chapter 6145
+Material Handling Equipment Program and ES&H Manual Chapter 6145

 Material Handling Equipment – Forklifts and Attachments.

-NOTE: Management authority may be delegated at the discretion of the responsible manager.
+NOTE: Management authority may be delegated to a task qualified Jefferson Lab employee at the discretion of the responsible manager.

-3.1 Qualified Forklift Operators — Includes anyone approved to use a forklift on behalf of Jefferson Lab.
+3.1 Qualified Forklift Operators – includes anyone approved to use a forklift on behalf of Jefferson Lab.

 · Perform inspection and maintenance as required by this procedure.

-3.2 Material Handling Safety Representative (MHSR)
+3.2 Material Handling Manager (MHM)

 · Coordinate periodic inspection, maintenance, and repair requirements for forklifts operated on behalf of Jefferson Lab.